+Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
 The distribution of points based on cost will be determined as set out in 2 AAC 12.260(c).
-The Offeror with the lowest total costs will receive the maximum number of points allocated to cost.
+After the procurement officer applies any applicable preferences, the offeror with the lowest total cost will receive the maximum number of points allocated to cost.
 The point allocations for cost on the other proposals will be determined using the following formula:

-[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] $\neq$ (Cost of Each Higher Priced Proposal)
+[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] ÷ (Cost of Each Higher Priced Proposal)